-I’m not sure if you will want to blog about this so I’ll completely understand if I don’t see this question posted but I really would like an answer to this question and so far no one has come up with anything very appealing.
-My husband is really terrible in bed.
+I’m not sure if you will want to blog about this so I’ll understand if I don’t see this posted.
+But I really would like an answer to this question and so far no one has come up with anything.
+My husband is really bad in bed.
 He completely sucks.
-Pretty much every time we do it he acts like we both had some amazing time but when we’re doing it he barely even seems to recognize the fact that I’m there with anything other than my body and even then only parts of that!
-I’m 38 years old and I’m terrified I’m going to die without ever having another orgasm with a man.
-I’ve tried dressing up, role playing, I’ve asked him questions, I’ve really done everything I can think of.
+Pretty much every time we do it he acts like we both had some amazing time but when we’re doing it it’s like he forgets I’m not just my body.
+I don’t even get to be my whole body.
+I’m just a few parts of me!
+I’ve only had about 3 of them.
+None of them with my husband.
+And now I’m 38 years old and I’m terrified I’m going to die without ever having another orgasm with a man.
+I’ve tried dressing up and role playing.
+I’ve asked him questions.
+I’ve done everything I can think of.
 Please tell me you can help me.
 I really want that orgasm.

-Obviously you’re not my clients and I don’t know enough to provide any truly personalized guidance, but when it comes to helping you, I can say the one thing that men seem to universally respond to is competition.
-I did a piece earlier this month on the swinging lifestyle.
-Those women tend to not have this problem because the men are fully aware that they are in a competitive environment.
-They see their wives being satisfied by someone else and it spurs them into action (not literally—the spurs I mean).
-So I’m not in favour of threats or ultimatums but your partner should, in some form or other, raise their awareness that “married” is a title not a state of being.
-You still have your vagina.
+Obviously most of you are not my clients, so I don’t know enough to provide any truly personalized guidance.
+But, when it comes to helping you, I can say the one thing that men seem to universally respond to, is competition.
+I did a very popular piece earlier this month on the swinging lifestyle.
+And notably, many of those women won’t have this problem, only because the men are fully aware that they are in a competitive environment.

-If you have been faking it tell him that.
-Let him sit with it a bit and then see if he’ll participate in a discussion regarding how things might improve for both of you.
+For the ladies, as hard as it may be: if you have been faking it, admit it and tell him that.
+Let him sit with that fact for a bit, and then see if he’ll participate in a discussion regarding how things might improve for both of you.
 Don’t blame.
 Don’t dwell in the past.
-Build a bright future by making choices appropriate to who you are now.
-But don’t think that just because someone’s a certain age that they’ll have ever really thought about how to make sex satisfying for their partner.
-Because most only know what works for them.
-But their sex will improve if yours improves.
-So don’t blame, argue or complain.
-Instead try clarity, sincerity and connection.
-Because that’s where the connections are formed that turn good sex into great sex.
+Build a bright future by making choices appropriate to who you both are now.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.